acoli-repo/powla/experimental/paula/Readme.md

 - in annotations, we replace `"` by `&quot;` and `&` by `&amp;`
 - PAULA is not limited to sentences as data types.
 When CoNLL is converted to PAULA and converted back, there is no reliable way of recovering sentence structure (unless you define a source-specific pattern).
 POWLA can represent sentences, but we do not attempt to recover them from arbitrary PAULA input.
 - as our XPointer support is incomplete, it is possible that some generated URIs are invalid.
 Export to CoNLL and re-import to fix.
+- we support processing zip files, but not zip files that contain zip files with PAULA data.
+Unfortunately, the primary source for PAULA data, laudatio.org, provides its data in such redundant archives.
+Uncompress before processing.

 ## Limitations